silentsignal/jms-ocular/README.md

 Ocular JMS Queries
 ==================

-This is a collection of CPGQL queries to help the identification potentially dangerous uses of JMS implementations.
+This is a collection of [CPGQL](https://docs.shiftleft.io/ocular/quickstart) queries for [Ocular](https://ocular.shiftleft.io/) to help the identification potentially dangerous uses of JMS implementations.

 Call chains to potential sinks were queried using the following query (aimed at `ObjectInputStream`):